oomol-lab/pdf-craft/README.md

 pip install pdf-craft
 ```

-This project uses DeepSeek OCR, which depends on a CUDA environment. **The above command only ensures Python can read types without errors, but cannot actually run OCR recognition.** For specific CUDA environment installation instructions, please refer to the [Installation Guide](docs/INSTALLATION.md).
+The above commands are for quick setup only.
+To actually use pdf-craft, you need to **install Poppler** for PDF parsing (required for all use cases) and **configure a CUDA environment** for OCR recognition (required for actual conversion).
+Please refer to the [Installation Guide](docs/INSTALLATION.md) for detailed instructions.

 ### Quick Start